aaron10l/bulletin-board/README.md

 ### Server

 1. Navigate to the server directly.
-2. Compile the server : gcc server.c -o server
+2. Run the server : python3 server.py 65432
-3. Run the server: ./server 65432

 ### Client

 1. Navigate to the client directory.
-2. Compile the client: gcc client.c -o client
-3. Run the client: ./client 127.0.0.1 65432
+2. Run the client : python3 client.py 127.0.0.1 65432

 ## Issues and Limitations

+1. The server might not handle a large number of simultaneous clients efficiently due to limitations in multithreading or network bandwidth.
+2. The clients might disconnect unexpectedly due to weak error handling.
+3. Synchronization issues may arise when multiple users join, leave, or post messages in the same group simultaneously.
+4. Messages and user data are not saved permanently.They are lost if the server is restarted unless persistence is implemented.

 ## Acknowledgements